Chevron left iconPolicies Index

 All team members are responsible for ensuring that all children are actively supervised at all times.
 Children will be made aware of any boundaries.

 We will work in partnership with parents and guardians to promote water safety.
-In the event of an incident, we will notify parents and guardians.
+In the event of an incident, we will notify parents and guardians as per the 02P005 Incident, Injury, Trauma and Illness Procedure.

 On-site safety audits, incidents and complaints will be documented to allow us to track issues.
 This will enable changes in practice to be considered and implemented to maximise safety.

 We safeguard children through our procedures and practices, with particular attention to their health and safety around water and water activities.
 Policies and practices reflect the relevant legislation, including the National Principles for Child Safe Organisations.
-JAG provides polices and procedures to equip JAG people with the knowledge, skills, and awareness to keep children safe.
-Service Practice are continuously reviewed and improved to ensure current legislation is in effect throughout the business.
+JAG provides policies, procedures, organisational intentionality, dedicated leadership, practice, and resources to equip JAG people with the knowledge, skills, and awareness to keep children safe.
+Service Practices are continuously reviewed and improved to ensure current legislation is in effect throughout the business.

 4. Key Terms